Application Deadline:

 Dr. Tashina Keith earned her Psy.D. in clinical psychology from George Fox University and also holds a master’s degree in forensic psychology from California Baptist University.
 Dr. Keith completed her internship at Southeastern Idaho Psychology Internship consortium.
 She has been a staff psychologist at State Hospital South and an internship site supervisor since 2015.

-Liva Rigney, Ph.D, is a staff psychologist at Idaho State University’s Counseling and Testing Services CATS).
-She works with students at ISU using primarily Acceptance and Commitment Therapy (ACT) and Focused Acceptance and Commitment Therapy (FACT) approaches, and also maintains the CATS web presence.
+Liva Rigney, Ph.D, is a staff psychologist at Idaho State University’s Counseling and Mental Health Center (CMHC).
+She works with students at ISU using primarily Acceptance and Commitment Therapy (ACT) and Focused Acceptance and Commitment Therapy (FACT) approaches, and also maintains the CMHC web presence.
 Dr. Rigney completed her graduate training at ISU and has provided services in inpatient, institutional, and community settings.
 Specific interests include working with students identifying as LGBTQIA+, anxiety, and stress management skills development.
 She enjoys the outdoors, great books, and compulsive writing.